volterraedge/terraform-provider-volterra/docs/resources/volterra_network_policy_view.md

   namespace = "staging"

   endpoint {
-    // One of the arguments from this list "outside_endpoints inside_endpoints interface namespace label_selector prefix_list any" must be set
+    // One of the arguments from this list "label_selector prefix_list any outside_endpoints inside_endpoints interface namespace" must be set

     prefix_list {
       prefixes = ["192.168.20.0/24"]